Today's extreme CPUs are a taste of the future

 Not every application will scale perfectly with additional CPU cores, but Threadripper can encode high quality H.264 videos at over 200 fps.
 Even the demanding H.265 codec still easily clears the 60 fps hurdle required for real-time encoding, though 4K encoding is another story.
 Complex encryption also puts the 3970X nearly 50 percent ahead of the 10980XE, and the 7-zip decompression test is over twice the throughput.

 It's not all Threadripper all the time, however.
-Here are results from the recently released AIXPRT test suite, showing the ResNet-50 and SSD-MobileNet performance.
+I ran the recently released AIXPRT test suite, showing the ResNet-50 and SSD-MobileNet performance.
 This is one of the few benchmarks to currently support Intel's DL Boost instructions, and the result is a reversal of fortunes with Intel's 10980XE taking the top spot.
-How meaningful these results are in the wider context of CPUs is a bit more difficult to nail down, especially when a lot of deep learning calculations are currently being run on GPU hardware, but DL Boost does have potential uses.
+How meaningful these wins are in the wider context of CPUs is a bit more difficult to nail down, especially when a lot of deep learning calculations are currently being run on GPU hardware, but DL Boost does have potential uses.

 Everything else ranges from showing slightly better performance with the extreme CPUs to somewhat worse performance.
 There are many tasks where Threadripper and 10980XE don't have any real advantage over mainstream processors like the 9900K or 3900X.
 That's because CPUs have hit the point of diminishing returns, where figuring out how to break work up into potentially 64 or more independent pieces isn't just difficult, it's sometimes not possible.
-Games for example are a prime example of not benefitting from all the extra cores and threads found on HEDT parts.
+Games for example are a prime example where all the extra cores and threads found on HEDT parts don't help.

 HEDT gaming performance